GaetanLepage/phd-manuscript/sections/1_introduction/2_outline_and_contributions.typ

 The multi-source formulation extends the problem to scenarios with an arbitrary number of active speakers.
 An angular spectrum representation is adopted, framing #acr("SSL") as a continuous regression task.
 A dedicated convolutional architecture is implemented and trained on a large synthetic dataset, with performance evaluated using both fixed and variable source counts.
-Though inspired in part by prior work @he_neural_2021, the pipeline was reimplemented, adapted, and integrated into our experimental framework.
+Inspired in part by prior work @he_neural_2021, the pipeline was reimplemented, adapted, and integrated into our experimental framework.
 Additional contributions include a detailed ablation study on source proximity, context length, and alternative loss formulations.

 Together, these experiments establish robust and reproducible baselines for #acr("SSL") in complex environments, forming a foundation for the dynamic and interactive extensions developed in the next chapters.